IQSS/dataverse/doc/sphinx-guides/source/admin/mail-groups.rst

 Some hints:

 - Due to their excessive CPU usage, regular expressions should be used rarely.
-- All domain groups are cached.
-The cache updates when groups change via API.
-This caching is implemented because of the aforementioned excessive CPU usage.
 - Remember to properly escape "\" in your regular expression.
 Both Java and JSON are a bit picky about this.
 E.g. a character class "\d" would have to be escaped as "\\d".
 Plenty of tutorials on the web explain this in more detail.
 - There is no way Dataverse can detect a wrong regular expression for you.
 Be sure to do extensive testing, as a misconfigured group could result in privilege escalation or an unexpected influx of support contacts.
 - Remember to enable the regular expression support for a group by adding ``"regex": true``!

 A short example for a group using regular expressions: